Ditectrev/DP-203/README.md

 ![Question 118](images/question118.jpg)

-- [x] Box 1: Azure Data Lake Store.
-Box 2: HDinsight Spark.
-Box 3: Azure SOL Data Warehouse.
+- [x] Data storage: Azure Data Lake Store.
+Batch processing: HDinsight Spark.
+Analytical data store: Azure SOL Data Warehouse.
-- [ ] Box 1: HDinsight Spark.
-Box 2: Azure SOL Data Warehouse.
-Box 3: Azure SOL Data Warehouse.
+- [ ] Data storage: HDinsight Spark.
+Batch processing: Azure SOL Data Warehouse.Analytical data store: Azure SOL Data Warehouse.
-- [ ] Box 1: HDinsight Spark.
-Box 2: Azure Data Lake Store.
-Box 3: Azure Data Lake Store.
+- [ ] Data storage: HDinsight Spark.
+Batch processing: Azure Data Lake Store.
+Analytical data store: Azure Data Lake Store.
-- [ ] Box 1: Azure Data Lake Store.
-Box 2: Azure SOL Data Warehouse.
-Box 3: HDinsight Spark.
+- [ ] Data storage: Azure Data Lake Store.Batch processing: Azure SOL Data Warehouse.
+Analytical data store: HDinsight Spark.

 ### A company plans to use Platform-as-a-Service (PaaS) to create the new data pipeline process.
 The process must meet the following requirements: Ingest: Access multiple data sources.
 Provide the ability to orchestrate workflow.
 Provide the capability to run SQL Server Integration Services packages.
 Store: Optimize storage for big data workloads.
 Provide encryption of data at rest.
 Operate with no size limits.
 Prepare and Train: Provide a fully-managed and interactive workspace for exploration and visualization.
 Provide the ability to program in R, SQL, Python, Scala, and Java.
 Provide seamless user authentication with Azure Active Directory.
 Model & Serve: Implement native columnar storage.
 Support for the SQL language Provide support for structured streaming.
 You need to build the data integration pipeline.
 Which technologies should you use?

 ![Question 119](images/question119.jpg)

-- [ ] Box 1: Azure Databricks.
-Box 2: Azure Data Factory.
-Box 3: Azure Data Factory.
-Box 4: Azure Data Lake Storage.
+- [ ] Ingest: Azure Databricks: Azure Data Factory.
+Preapare and Train: Azure Data Factory.
+Model and Serve: Azure Data Lake Storage.
-- [ ] Box 1: Azure Data Lake Storage.
-Box 2: Azure Data Lake Storage.
-Box 3: Azure Snapse Analvtics.
-Box 4: Azure Databricks.
+- [ ]Ingest: Azure Data Lake Storage.
+Store: Azure Data Lake Storage.Preapare and Train: Azure Snapse Analvtics.Model and Serve: Azure Databricks.
-- [x] Box 1: Azure Data Factory.
-Box 2: Azure Data Lake Storage.
-Box 3: Azure Databricks.
-Box 4: Azure Snapse Analvtics.
+- [x] Ingest: Azure Data Factory.
+Store: Azure Data Lake Storage.
+Preapare and Train: Azure Databricks.Model and Serve: Azure Snapse Analvtics.
-- [ ] Box 1: Azure Data Factory.
-Box 2: Azure Snapse Analvtics.
-Box 3: Azure Databricks.
-Box 4: Azure Snapse Analvtics.
+- [ ] Ingest: Azure Data Factory.
+Store: Azure Snapse Analvtics.
+Preapare and Train: Azure Databricks.
+Model and Serve: Azure Snapse Analvtics.

 ### From a website analytics system, you receive data extracts about user interactions such as downloads, link clicks, form submissions, and video plays.
 The data contains the following columns.
 You need to design a star schema to support analytical queries of the data.
 The star schema will contain four tables including a date dimension.
 To which table should you add each column?

 ![Question 120](images/question120.jpg)

-- [ ] Box 1: DimChannel.
-Box 2: FactEvents.
-Box 3: FactEvents.
+- [ ] EventCategory: DimChannel.
+ChannelGrouping: FactEvents.
+TotalEvents: FactEvents.
-- [x] Box 1: DimEvent.
-Box 2: DimChannel.
-Box 3: FactEvents.
+- [x] EventCategory: DimEvent.
+ChannelGrouping: DimChannel.
+TotalEvents: FactEvents.
-- [ ] Box 1: FactEvents.
-Box 2: DimEvent.
-Box 3: DimEvent.
+- [ ] EventCategory: FactEvents.
+ChannelGrouping: DimEvent.
+TotalEvents: DimEvent.
-- [ ] Box 1: FactEvents.
-Box 2: DimChannel.
-Box 3: DimEvent.
+- [ ] EventCategory: FactEvents.
+ChannelGrouping: DimChannel.
+TotalEvents: DimEvent.

 ### You have a table named SalesFact in an enterprise data warehouse in Azure Synapse Analytics.
 SalesFact contains sales data from the past 36 months and has the following characteristics: Is partitioned by month Contains one billion rows Has clustered columnstore indexes At the beginning of each month, you need to remove data from SalesFact that is older than 36 months as quickly as possible.
 Which three actions should you perform in sequence in a stored procedure?